Chengde Province

 Rebellious provinces in the post-An Lushan Tang Empire.
 Red provinces were lost to the Tang forever while the orange provinces were reincorporated.

-Chengde (成德), situated in modern Shijiazhuang, was an independent Chinese polity in the post-An Lushan Rebellion (755-763) Tang dynasty.
+Chengde (成德), situated in modern Shijiazhuang, was a semi-independent Chinese province in the post-An Lushan Rebellion (755-763) Tang dynasty.
 The former generals of An Lushan allied with each other to negotiate the existence of their independent realms in northeast China.

 History

 The adopted son of An Lushan, Li Baochen of Kumo Xi stock, surrendered to the Tang in order to keep control of Chengde.
 Baochen entered marriage alliances with Tian Chengsi of Weibo and Li Zhengji of Pinglu (Tai'an).
 The alliance with Tian ended in 775 when Baochen's nephew accidentally caused the death of Tian's son in a game of polo.
 Baochen joined a coalition force of jiedushi and Tang imperial forces against Tian, but eventually turned on them.
 Tian ceded Cangzhou to Baochen.
 Near the end of his life, Baochen started killing the most powerful officers in his army so that they would not be able to contest the succession of his son, Li Weiyue.
 He also became superstitious, believing that sorcerers could grant him long life and supreme power.
 In 781, the sorcerers made him a potion that was supposed to prolong his life, but he died three days after drinking it.
 Emperor Dezong of Tang refused to recognize Weiyue as military governor and declared him a renegade.
 Weiyue began suffering military defeats until his officer, Wang Wujun, killed him in 782.